 Physical environment has always influenced the development of the settlement on the plateau, and imposed limits to its settlers, who in their turn adapted and transformed it according to their needs and within the limitations of their available technologies and socioeconomic situations.
 An obvious concern for the settlers of all times was water, while an additional major concern for the ancient Sikyonians was the presence of building stone for monumental architecture.
-Therefore geological study focused especially on the identification and mapping of water resources, construction-stone resources and quarried areas of the plateau.
+Therefore, the geological study focused especially on the identification and mapping of water resources, construction-stone resources, and quarried areas of the plateau.
 Geoarchaeological evidence will be used to reconstruct the palaeotopography of the Sikyonian plateau in various phases of its long history.
-The impact on the preservation of antiquities of local and regional geology, in combination with human activities during and post-antiquity will also be assessed.
+The impact on the preservation of antiquities of local and regional geology, in combination with human activities during and post antiquity will also be assessed.